chingu-voyages/voyage-project-tier2-menu-scheduler/README.md

   - [ ] Enable managers to input workers' allergies directly within the app using a user-friendly form or interface.
   - [ ] Allow multiple allergy inputs, with the option to save and manage them for future menu planning.
-  - [ ] Automatically filter out dishes containing allergens based on workers' allergy data.items.
+  - [ ] Automatically filter out dishes containing allergens based on workers' allergy data items.

 - Week Scheduling